Snickerdoodle Cookie Bars

 Instructions

-- Add in egg, pure vanilla and mix again on low (about 30 seconds), stopping to scrape down the sides as needed.
-Add in chopped chocolate and mix until combined.
+• Add in egg, pure vanilla and mix again on low (about 30 seconds), stopping to scrape down the sides as needed.
+Mix until combined.

 Notes